When Snowbirds Collide with Arizona Residents

 Having insurance is important, but that will only cover so much.
 In Arizona, auto accidents are also governed by personal injury legal statutes.
 This means that when you’re in an accident, and the other driver is an at-fault snowbird without insurance, you can file a personal injury claim against them.
 You just need the help of a knowledgeable, local personal injury attorney, who has the experience to navigate these types of cases.

-At Breyer Law Offices, P.C., we want to help anyone injured in a car accident in Arizona to get the compensation they need and deserve.
+At The Husband & Wife Law Team, our snowbird injury lawyers want to help anyone injured in an accident in Arizona to get the compensation they need and deserve.
 If you’ve been hurt, contact us at (602) 457-6222 so we can get started on your case right away.

 Get Help Now